virtualsach/virtualsach.github.io/src/content/blog/death-of-cisco-ace.md

 }
 ```

-The migration wasn't just a copy-paste; it was a translation of intent.

-## The Pain: SSL Offloading
+# The Pain: SSL Offloading

 The biggest headache was **SSL Offloading**.

-On Cisco ACE, the certificate management was... clunky.
-You imported the cert and key, assigned it to a proxy service, and that was it.

-On F5, we had to deal with **ClientSSL** and **ServerSSL** profiles.
-The bank's backend servers required end-to-end encryption (Re-encryption).

-* **ACE**: One config block handled it.
+* **ACE:** One config block handled everything.
-* **F5**: We needed a ClientSSL profile (decrypt client side) AND a ServerSSL profile (re-encrypt to server).
+* **F5:** We needed a **ClientSSL** profile (decrypt client side) AND a **ServerSSL** profile (re-encrypt to server).

-We spent two nights debugging a "Connection Reset" error, only to realize the backend servers were rejecting the F5's cipher suite.
-We had to tune the ServerSSL profile to match the legacy ciphers supported by the backend Mainframes.
+We spent two nights debugging a "Connection Reset" error.
+It turned out the backend servers were rejecting the F5's cipher suite.
+We had to tune the **ServerSSL profile** to match the legacy ciphers supported by the backend Mainframes.

-## The Aftermath
+### Key Takeaway

 The migration succeeded.
 The F5s offered way more visibility than the ACEs ever did.

 But I still miss the raw CLI speed of the Cisco ACE.
 It was specialized hardware for a specialized job.
 The F5 was a Swiss Army knife.

-In the end, this project taught me that "Load Balancing" is dead; "Application Delivery" is the reality.